Particular/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

 ### Via the App.Config

-In Versions 5 and 6 all settings can be overridden by adding to the `web.config` or the `app.config` files a configuration section called `AzureServiceBusQueueConfig`:
+In Versions 5 and 6 all settings can be overridden by adding to the `web.config` or the `app.config` files a configuration section called `AzureQueueConfig`:

 snippet:AzureStorageQueueConfig